 She serves on the Board of Directors of Washington’s International Women’s Forum and the National Press Club’s Journalism Institute.
 She is a life member of the Council on Foreign Relations and a member of the Young Global Leaders of the World Economic Forum.

-In addition to scholarly article and book chapters in national and international publications, on the journalism side, Gajda’s opinion pieces have appeared in The New York Times, Wired, Slate, Time, the Daily Beast, and the New York Daily News, among others.
-Her weekly radio commentaries on legal issues when she was a professor at the University of Illinois won seven Associated Press awards.
-Before attending law school, Gajda worked as a television news anchor and reporter in cities mainly in the Northeast.
+and book chapters.
+Gajda’s opinion pieces have appeared in The New York Times, Wired, Slate, Time, the Daily Beast, and the New York Daily News, among others.
+Earlier journalism work while she was on the journalism and law faculties of the University of Illinois won seven Associated Press awards.

-Gajda is a proud winner of both Tulane Law School’s and Tulane University’s highest teaching honors.
+Gajda has been awarded both Tulane Law School’s and Tulane University’s highest teaching honors.

 A highly accomplished and respected scholar of religion, Glaude is a former president of the American Academy of Religion.
 His books on religion and philosophy include "An Uncommon Faith: A Pragmatic Approach to the Study of African American Religion", "African American Religion: A Very Short Introduction", and "Exodus!
 Religion, Race and Nation in Early 19th Century Black America", which was awarded the Modern Language Association's William Sanders Scarborough Book Prize.